As an Amazon Associate we earn from qualifying purchases.

 Sous vide tri tip is a tri tip cooked in a vacuum sealed bag in precisely controlled temperature water.
 What this does is prevent any piece of the meat from exceeding the ideal temperature of doneness.

-Our Approach to Sous Vide Tri Tip
+My Approach to Sous Vide Tri Tip

-Even more so, we brine first and then season after the water has had a chance to recede back into the meat.
+Even more so, I brine first and then season after the water has had a chance to recede back into the meat.
 What you don’t want is your seasoning to suck up and hold all the water.

 What Makes a Good Sous Vide Tri Tip